How to Write the Dartmouth Supplemental Essays 2024–2025

 When drafting the essay, you can use the fruits of your mind-wandering sessions as the basis for your answer.
 Using your real thoughts to spark your essay response will allow you to generate a genuine, memorable essay.
 Still, you’ll need to make sure that your essay is comprehensible to someone who doesn’t know you well.
 When we think, we often skip through logical progressions that make inherent sense to us.
 Be sure to share this essay response with a few readers who don’t know you well.
 These readers can point out where they struggle to follow your thought processes.

-Option D: Celebrate your nerdy side.
-(200-250 words)
+Option E: Celebrate your nerdy side.
+(250 words or fewer)

 This joyful essay prompt gives you the opportunity to embrace what makes you a nerd, freely and without judgment.
 Many students have nerdy interests that don’t naturally fit into a college application.
 Maybe you have an obsession with a board game, a book series, or an esoteric area of study.
 If so, this prompt is for you.